robinshredder/API_assignment/README.md

 If you want to start using Anime JS on your own, here are some useful links to check out.

-Anime JS codepen example list: https://codepen.io/collection/XLebem/2/ Anime JS Ease visualiser: https://codepen.io/juliangarnier/pen/mWdraw
+Anime JS codepen example list: https://codepen.io/collection/XLebem/2/ <br>
+Anime JS Ease visualiser: https://codepen.io/juliangarnier/pen/mWdraw